 The Old Library and Book of Kells, Dublin

 Inside the Old Library, there are a lot of significant history books which tourists can view from glass display cases in the Long Room of the Old Library which spans a length of 200 feet.
-Apart from the books, the room itself is attractive what with the barrel-vaulted wooden ceiling, floor-to-floor wooden shelves, almost two hundred thousand volumes of books available for viewing and dozens of marbles of famous thinkers.
-The Shelbourne Dublin, a Renaissance Hotel provides top notch accommodation if you find yourself here.
+Apart from the books, the room itself is attractive what with the barrel-vaulted wooden ceiling, floor-to-floor wooden shelves, almost two hundred thousand volumes of books are available for viewing and dozens of marbles of famous thinkers.
+The Shelbourne Dublin, a Renaissance Hotel provides top-notch accommodation if you find yourself here.

 The Blarney Stone and Blarney Castle

 People come from all over the world to get the chance to kiss the Blarney Stone.
-Although some people think the Blarney Stone is a trap for tourist because it could get really filled up with people all looking to kiss the stone, but it could be a fun location to go to if you visit during a not very busy period or very early in the morning.
+Although some people think the Blarney Stone is a trap for tourists because it could get really filled up with people all looking to kiss the stone, but it could be a fun location to go to if you visit during a not very busy period or very early in the morning.

 The main structure has been standing since the 15th century and there is a small passageway in the dungeon into which visitors can crawl into to climb the stairs and walk by the murder hole where hot oil used to be poured on intruders.
 For an idea of where to stay, The River Lee Hotel is a great option.